The Clear Edge

 The Executive Summary

-• Who this is for: $100K–$130K/month founders and operators working 50–60 hours weekly who have teams and systems in place but still spend large chunks of time on Tier 3–4 ($0–$500/hour) work instead of high-leverage decisions.
+• Who this is for: $100K–$130K/month founders and operators working 50–60 hours weekly who still spend large chunks of time on Tier 3–4 ($0–$500/hour) work instead of high-stakes decisions.

-• The Hours Trap Problem: A $117K/month consultant worked 55 hours weekly for 18 months, with only 6 hours in $1,600–$2,000/hour strategy and 8 hours in $0/hour email and admin, silently wasting $26,780–$31,980 monthly (up to $384K yearly) on misallocated founder time.
+• The hours trap problem: A $117K/month consultant worked 55 hours weekly for 18 months, giving 6 hours to $1,600–$2,000/hour strategy and 8 hours to $0/hour email and admin, leaking $26,780–$31,980 monthly (up to $384K yearly) in misallocated founder time.

-• What you’ll learn: You’ll learn the Designer Shift Framework—auditing your hours by value tier, eliminating 20–30% of low-value work first, then delegating everything below $500/hour to EAs, senior operators, and sales so you operate only in Tier 1–2 ($500–$3,000/hour) activities.
+• What you’ll learn: You’ll use the Designer Shift Framework to audit hours by value tier, cut 20–30% of low-value work, then move everything below $500/hour to EAs, senior operators, and sales so you stay in Tier 1–2 ($500–$3,000/hour).

-• What changes if you apply it: Over 6–12 months you move from 55-hour mixed-tier weeks to a 23–31 hour schedule built around strategy, leadership, revenue, and learning, freeing 25–35 hours weekly (up to 1,560–2,080 hours yearly) while maintaining or increasing $100K–$130K/month and opening capacity for $150K–$200K opportunities.
+• What changes if you apply it: Over 6–12 months you move from 55-hour mixed-tier weeks to a 23–31 hour schedule built around strategy, leadership, revenue, and learning, freeing 25–35 hours weekly (up to 1,560–2,080 hours yearly) while maintaining $100K–$130K/month and opening space for $150K–$200K moves.

 Written by Nour Boustani for $100K–$130K/month founders and operators who want to keep $100K+ income on 25-hour weeks without shrinking revenue, drowning in admin, or guessing what to delegate first.

-You think: “Once I hit $150K, I’ll work less.”
+You tell yourself, “When this hits $150K, I’ll work less.”

-A consultant at $117K/month tracked her time:
+A consultant at $117K/month saw the same pattern when she finally tracked her time:

 • Client delivery: 22 hours weekly